Ant2210/budgify/README.md

     <img src="./documentation/responsiveness/mobilescreenshot9.webp" alt="#Screenshot of add transaction modal on mobile">

 -   Intuitive and easy to navigate using the top navbar on larger screens and sidenav on smaller screens.
-There are various appropriately marked buttons as well as instructions on what to do where is maybe isn't so clear to the user.
+There are various appropriately marked buttons as well as instructions on what to do where it maybe isn't so clear to the user.

     <img src="./documentation/features/navbar.webp" alt="Screenshot of navbar">
     <img src="./documentation/features/sidenav.webp" alt="Screenshot of sidenav">